-Relating to Status Cate gory Value Obligation Reference Paying suppliers on time Any You must ensure construction contractors receive progress payments in compliance with the Security of Payment Act .
-Building and Construction Industry Construction - security of payments Any You must , as part of ongoing contract management activities, take steps to verify the claims of head contractors about payments made to subcontractors.
-Security of Payment Act 1999 PBD 2013-01C Aboriginal participation > \$7.5 million You must: monitor suppliers' progress to implement Aboriginal Participation Plans, including quarterly reports against the targets conduct a final review of suppliers' performance against their Aboriginal Participation Plans at the completion of the contract direct any remaining Aboriginal participation spend to Training Services NSW within three months of completion of the contract, or earlier if the supplier confirms the Aboriginal participation targets will not be met.
-Aboriginal Procurement Policy Interim Policy Reporting Tool - Construction - Goods and Services Resource Efficiency \$ 1 Any Your agency must report annually against the policy initiatives in the GREP to the Department of Planning, Industry and Environment, including a statement of compliance with the procurement standards in the policy.
+Relating to Status Cate gory Value Obligation Reference Paying suppliers on time & Any You must ensure construction contractors receive progress payments in compliance with the Security of Payment Act .
+Building and Construction Industry Construction - security of payments } Any You must , as part of ongoing contract management activities, take steps to verify the claims of head contractors about payments made to subcontractors.
+Security of Payment Act 1999 PBD 2013-01C Aboriginal participation ≥ \$7.5 million You must: monitor suppliers' progress to implement Aboriginal Participation Plans, including quarterly reports against the targets conduct a final review of suppliers' performance against their Aboriginal Participation Plans at the completion of the contract direct any remaining Aboriginal participation spend to Training Services NSW within three months of completion of the contract, or earlier if the supplier confirms the Aboriginal participation targets will not be met.
+Aboriginal Procurement Policy Interim Policy Reporting Tool - Construction - Goods and Services SMEs and local participation © ≥ \$3 million You must monitor progress against the SME and Local Participation Plan to ensure the supplier(s) are working towards the commitments that they have made.
+The contract manager is also responsible for following up with the supplier if the plan is not being met.
+When completing the contract, the supplier must submit a final report confirming compliance with the commitments made.
+SME and Regional Procurement Policy Resource efficiency @ Any Your agency must report annually against the policy initiatives in the GREP to the Department of Planning, Industry and Environment, including a statement of compliance with the procurement standards in the policy.
 The reporting deadline for the previous financial year is the last working day in November each year.
 Compliance with the GREP is voluntary for agencies with fewer than 100 employees.
-Government Resource Efficiency Policy FX Risk % Any Your agency must provide an annual FX Attestation Statement to Treasury by 31 October, for the previous financial year.
-FX Risk Policy Any You must monitor and annually report to Treasury on FX exposures and any hedges in place.
+Government Resource Efficiency Policy FX risk 2 Any Your agency must provide an annual FX Attestation Statement to Treasury by 31 October, for the previous financial year.
+FX Risk Policy § 2 Any You must monitor and annually report to Treasury on FX exposures and any hedges in place.

-Relating to ng to Status Cate Value Obligation Reference Extensions 1 1 Any Routinely exercising extension options or rolling-over contracts reduces competition and limits access to new suppliers, products and services.
-Agencies should consider using extension options on a case by case basis, allowing enough time to conduct a new procurement exercise if the contract is not meeting the agency's needs or delivering value for money. \$2 Any You must only exercise extension options where it can be demonstrated the contract will continue to deliver value for money.
-Q Any You should conduct a strategic assessment of the market prior to rolling-over or extending a contract, including how the extension will impact competition and create (or continue) barriers to new suppliers.
+Relating to Status Category Category Value Obligation Reference Extensions Any Routinely exercising extension options or rolling-over contracts reduces competition and limits access to new suppliers, products and services.
+Agencies should consider using extension options on a case by case basis, allowing enough time to conduct a new procurement exercise if the contract is not meeting the agency's needs or delivering value for money.
+Any You must only exercise extension options where it can be demonstrated the contract will continue to deliver value for money.
+Any You should conduct a strategic assessment of the market prior to rolling-over or extending a contract, including how the extension will impact competition and create (or continue) barriers to new suppliers.